 - Graduation from high school or successful completion of the GED examination.

 - Applicants must have a minimum of 12 credit hours of college level work from a regionally accredited college to be reviewed as a transfer student.
 If the applicant has completed less than 12 credits of transferable college level work then the student’s high school performance will be reviewed to ensure that he/she is prepared for study at Rutgers University.

 - Submit the application fee of $65.00 online, or by mailing a check, made payable to Rutgers University.

 - Submit an official copy of your high school transcripts and official transcripts from all colleges and universities attended.

 - Applicants may wish to submit other supporting information (i.e., resume, letters of recommendation, special skills, etc.) which might assist the admissions committee.

 The Osher Reentry Scholarship Program at Rutgers-Camden

-The Osher Reentry Scholarship Program, supported by the Bernard Osher Foundation, provides support to full-time or part-time undergraduate students who are enrolled in University College-Camden and who are returning to school after a five-year break in attendance.
-In order to be eligible for the scholarship, students must be enrolled and in good academic standing in University College-Camden, demonstrate financial need as determined by the Office of Financial Aid, and be returning to school after a five-year break in attendance.
+The Osher Reentry Scholarship Program, supported by the Bernard Osher Foundation, provides support to full-time or part-time undergraduate students who are enrolled in Rutgers University–University College and who are returning to school after a five-year break in attendance.
+In order to be eligible for the scholarship, students must be enrolled and in good academic standing in URutgers University–University College, demonstrate financial need as determined by the Office of Financial Aid, and be returning to school after a five-year break in attendance.